ockertbotha/java-dev-on-ubuntu/README.md

 the directory and some files you're good.

-That view of the project is as much as we are really interested in, but of course there is a lot more to a git project and if you interested to see the full scope of what we have cloned you can run the following command:
+That view of the project is as much as we are really interested in, but of course there is a lot more to a git project and if you want to see the full scope of what we have cloned you can run the following command:
 ```
 tree -lsa test-github-clone/